Exempt Review Process

 7. If it is determined that the study does not qualify for Exempt Review, the study will be referred for Expedited or Full Board Review as applicable.

-8. Exempt Review studies do not expire; therefore, Continuing Review Reports (Renewals) are not required.
+8. Exempt Review studies do not expire; therefore, Renewals are not required.

 1. If a researcher wants to make a change to an Exempt study, the researcher must submit an Amendment to the IRB.
 RIC will review the proposed change to ensure that the activities in the study do not change the level of review.

-2. If the requested change does not fall within an Exempt category, the study will need to undergo an Expedited or Full Board Review prior to implementation.
+2. If the requested change does not fall within an Exempt category and the study is verified by RIC to be human subject research, the study will need to undergo an Expedited or Full Board Review prior to implementation.

 3. If the researcher has concerns about the IRB’s decision or recommendations, the researcher may address his/her concerns to the IRB in writing.
 This request should include a justification for changing the IRB’s decision.
 The researcher should send this request to RIC.